Basters: South African mandate rule (1915–1966)

-South Africa defeated the Germans, concluding the Peace of Khorab on July 9, 1915.
+South Africa defeated the Germans, concluding the Peace of Khorab on 9 July 1915.
 It formally took over administration of South-West Africa and established martial law.
 Colonel H. Mentz advised the Baster leaders to avoid all confrontation with the Germans, in an effort to defuse tensions, and to report livestock losses or other problems to his administration at Windhoek.
 He also said that South African patrols would regularly be sent to the Rehoboth area to keep the peace.

 After the conclusion of the Great War, Basters applied to have their native land become a British Protectorate like Basutoland, but were turned down by South Africa.
 All special rights as granted to Basters by the Germans were revoked under the South African mandate to govern South-West Africa.
 South Africa conducted regular censuses of the Basters from 1921 to 1991; the records reflect their ideas about racial classifications.

 Some Basters continued to push for the legitimacy of the 'Free Republic of Rehoboth.'
-Claiming that the republic had been recognised by the League of Nations, they said international law supported their desire for self-determination, which the League used as a principle in the organization of new nations after the Great War.
+Claiming that the republic had been recognised by the League of Nations, they said international law supported their desire for self-determination, which the League used as a principle in the organisation of new nations after the Great War.
 They asserted that the Republic should have the status of a sovereign nation.
 In 1952, Basters presented a petition to the United Nations (the successor to the League of Nations) to this effect, with no result.
 But they had some practical autonomy under South Africa.

 During this period, some Baster leaders founded new political parties and were active in various movements in South-West Africa, also known as Namibia.
 By the early 1960s, they were among the first to petition the United Nations for international intervention to end the South African control of Namibia.
 The Owambo and other indigenous peoples also agitated for an end to South African colonialism, especially as that state had established apartheid with severe legal racial discrimination against the African peoples.